marventures/little-lemon-app-part4/README.md

 ### What I learned

-Creating React Native components, KeyboardAvoidingView, TextInput, Views, Text and ScrollView Components.
+- Create a React Native App using Expo
+- Use View, Text, TextInput, ScrollView, KeyboardAvoiding View Components
+- Create a Header Component
+- Create a Footer Component
+- Create a Welcome Screen Component
+- Configure TextInput component on the Welcome Screen
-Accepting user input through TextInput Component.
+- Store user input within TextInput as local state by using useState Hook
+- Set behaviors for the virtual keyboard
+- Set keyboard types (phone-pad)
-Preventing the virtual keyboard from obstructing the view based on a platform using KeyboardAvoidingView and Platform API.
+- Prevent the keyboard from obstructing the view
-Disappear the keyboard on scroll by using the keyboardDismissMode set to 'on-drag' on ScrollView.
-Using StyleSheet API to style a React Native App.
+- Update Styles of Components to match Scenario
+- Extract All Styles to StyleSheet API
+- Render Components to the App Component

 Here is a code snippet:
 ```jsx